Bpowers4/react-native-chat-app/README.md

 If you are new to React native or do not have react native already setup on your system, please visit the <a href="https://facebook.github.io/react-native/docs/getting-started" target="_blank">React native getting started</a> documentation before configuring app.

-## Make CometChat Pro JavaScript SDK Compatible with React Native

-We have injected two components from sample app to make Java script SDK compatible with React Native the components are as follows:
-1] DOMParser
-2] base-64 encode and decode

-This is done in LoginScreen.js file in src folder.
-Here base-64 can be injected globally but DomParser needs to be injected only after CometChat.init().

 ## Config-App

 <h2> v2.0+ </h2>